state-of-the-art/BlendNet/README.md

 ### Advanced users

-Check the blender stdout - run it using console and you will see some debug messages from BlendNet.
+Check the Blender stdout - run it using console and you will see some debug messages from BlendNet.
 If blender is started without a console to check stdout - just restart it from console and try to reproduce your steps to see additional information about the issue.